-The Eastern box turtle (Terrapene carolina carolina) is usually about 4 to 6 inches in length.
+The Eastern box turtle is usually about 4 to 6 inches in length.
 Eastern box turtles have a high domed carapace (shell) that is usually a darker brown with bright yellow, orange and/or red markings.
-On the plastron, there may be dark areas, especially on the margins of the scutes.
+On the plastron (the flat part of the shell or belly), there may be dark areas, especially on the margins of the scutes (the horny plates).
 The skin is brown with spots or splashes of yellow or red coloration, especially in males.
 There are four toes on the back feet.

 Sexing Eastern Box Turtles

 Males tend to have longer, thicker tails than the females.
-In addition, the plastron is slightly concave in males and flatter in females, while the carapace tends to be more flattened in males (more domed in females).
+In addition, the plastron is slightly concave in males and flatter in females, while the carapace (the shell on the turtle's back) tends to be more flattened in males and more domed in females.
 The males tend to have more colorful markings on the forelegs, and the claws on the hind feet are generally shorter and more curved than those on the females.
 Males more often have red irises, but not always.
 It can be difficult to sex box turtles unless comparing males and females side by side.

 As with other box turtles, Eastern box turtles can be very long-lived, possibly up to 100 years.
 Sadly, many in captivity will not survive that long (30 to 40 years is more typical; even shorter with less than ideal care).

-While it is possible to keep Eastern box turtles (especially hatchlings and juveniles) in a large indoor terrarium (most aquariums are too small), they do much better in outdoor enclosures where the climate is agreeable.
+Most aquariums are too small for this turtle.
+While it is possible to keep Eastern box turtles (especially hatchlings and juveniles) in a large indoor terrarium, they do much better in outdoor enclosures where the climate is agreeable.
 They should have easy access to a shallow pan of water at all times.
-As well, they should have access to hiding spots, and loose litter for burrowing.
+As well, they should have access to hiding spots and loose litter for burrowing.